The production process

 Our glazes

-Our glazes are made from natural minerals and are developed and produced directly at the monastery.
-They reflect the surroundings and tranquility of Taizé.
+Our glazes are made from natural minerals and are developed and produced directly in the monastery.
+They reflect the surroundings and the silence of Taizé.

-There are ten different glazes, each with its own color scheme, surface, and mood: Blue, Blue Mat, Silver Grey, Bresse Wood, Gousseau, Yellow, Noisette, Omnia, Red Kaki, and Temokku.
-No two pieces are exactly alike—and that's precisely what makes them so vibrant.
+There are ten different glazes, each with its own color palette, surface, and mood: Bleu, Matte Bleu, Silver Gray, Bresse Wood, Gousseau, Yellow, Hazelnut, Omnia, Red Kaki, and Temokku.
+No piece is exactly the same as another – and that is what makes them so vibrant.

 Learn more about our mineral glazes

 We work exclusively with natural raw materials.
-Our ceramics are durable, timeless, and crafted to last for years.
-We also strive for environmentally friendly solutions in packaging and shipping.
-We believe that sustainability begins with the material and ends with conscious use.
+Our ceramics are durable, timeless, and made to be used for many years.
+We also pay attention to environmentally friendly solutions in packaging and shipping.
+We believe: sustainability starts with the material – and ends with conscious use.

 Learn more about our sustainability & values